 Kanwar Yatra to be guarded by drones, snipers

-Noida, July 08: Drones and a helicopter will be used for aerial surveillance during the upcoming Kanwar Yatra, while snipers and teams of Anti-Terror Squad will be positioned at crucial spots to ensure security of thousands of pilgrims, top Uttar Pradesh government officials said Sunday.
+Noida, July 08: Drones and a helicopter will be used for aerial surveillance during the upcoming Kanwar Yatra, while snipers and teams of Anti-Terror Squad will be positioned at crucial spots to ensure security of thousands of pilgrims, top Uttar Pradesh government officials said on Sunday.

 Kanwar Yatra is an annual pilgrimage of Lord Shiva's devotees, known as kanwariyas, who visit Haridwar, Gaumukh and Gangotri in Uttarakhand and Sultanganj in Bihar to fetch holy waters of river Ganga during the auspicious Hindu month of Shravan.
 This year, the yatra begins on July 17.

-Uttar Pradesh Chief Secretary Anup Chandra Pandey and Director General of Police O P Singh in Greater Noida reviewed the overall preparation for the annual yatra during an inter-state coordination meeting with top police and administrative officials from Delhi, Uttarakhand, Rajasthan and Haryana.
+Uttar Pradesh chief secretary Anup Chandra Pandey and Director General of Police O P Singh in Greater Noida reviewed the overall preparation for the annual yatra during an inter-state coordination meeting with top police and administrative officials from Delhi, Uttarakhand, Rajasthan and Haryana.

 Kanwar Yatra 2018: From Delhi police advisory to non-veg ban-all you need to know